raelgc/win_us_intl/README.md

 This repo was created to try to provide the same Windows™ behavior for latin speakers using an `en_US` keyboard layout.

-# Try enabling ISO-8859-1
+# Alternative 1: Try enabling ISO-8859-1

 Run `sudo dpkg-reconfigure locales` and aside the default checked locale `en_US.UTF-8`, additionally enable `en_US ISO-8859-1`.

 Reboot.

-# Try with ibus
+# Alternative 2: Try with ibus

 Modern versions of `ibus` appears to properly handle the `.XCompose` file.
 So, download the file and place it at your home folder (and logout/login) should be enough to get proper latin accents: